 Not all keywords were created equal and just because you are targeting the keyword Paris in a Paris related post does not mean that is a smart choice or it is helping you rank for that keyword.

-Choosing the right keyword is an entire post that is in the works for next month, but for now, you need to make sure you are not making this critical SEO mistake regarding keywords.
+You can dig deep into choosing the right keywords in this in-depth post, but for now, you need to make sure you are not making this critical SEO mistake regarding keywords.

 First, ensure you are using local search keywords and more specific search terms rather than global.
 An example: instead of targeting “Paris”, which has a lot of search traffic, but more competition, try targeting a long-tail niche keyphrase like “packing for Paris in the Spring.”
 This will also help you retrain readers who are looking for the specific content you are providing and even help you convert affiliate sales in the future.